traitecoevo/plant/doc/design.md

 it because it's a virtual function.
 At this point, I've called it `compute_vars_phys_surv`, as it's really both physiology and survival.
 This will hopefully change.

+#### Implementation notes

+At the moment, this is implemented by inheriting from Plant, as we need most of the machinery there.
+However, there are some aspects of `Plant` that are tied up with the stochastic version (`offspring` and `died` in particular) that aren't needed in the EBT version.
+However, `Species` will also have these, so need to be careful about how these are exposed.

+#### Bottom cohort

+When dealing with integrating over the distribution of individuals, we need to include a cohort that is exactly at the seed mass and does not grow -- essentially we need a bottom cohort that does not change.
+Ideally the plant does not need to know about this at all, so we really want to do this at the level of the species.

+This affects only `compute_vars_phys_surv`, really, and the derivatives calculations.
+We just don't want to

+The trick in all of this is that to compute the boundary condition
+$n(x, m_0, a_0)$, we need to know $g(x, m_0, a_0)$.

+So: during `ode_values_set` we want to set *value* of the bottom cohort, but we don't know $g$ yet because that requires the photosynthetic environment (which is not known).
+So far OK -- it will be set to the previous value.

+Then we *do* compute $g$ and can update $n$.
+The problem is that the ODE stepper will do that for us again later (will set it back to the previous value because)

+So: the basic idea (within the `derivs` function)

+(once before doing the derivs step a number of times)
+* System takes values from the current species -- this will include the mass as the initial leaf mass, survival of zero, mortality of the germination probability in the *previous* light environment for the initial conditions for the ODE solver.

+* ODE solver *sets* values within the system.
+* Compute the light environment
+* Get all cohorts to update their physiological rates (including the lowest cohort).
+* Collect the rates of change for everything.
+However, for the smallest cohort, set the rates of change to zero.

+We can do this by specialising the `ode_rates` method, but there are a few other bits that need doing too:

+* On creation of a species, or on `clear()` we need to create the bottom cohort.
+This needs to involve creation of an empty light environment and a bit of a hassle.

+The big issue is that the cohorts need to be able to compute patch survival since their birth to be able to compute their seed output.
+The parameters for this are sorted out in the Parameters object that a Cohort does not have access to.

+So, what I'm planning on doing is having a functor or something that we can pass the Cohort on initialisation.
+Of course, it's not clear how we can initialise that without a new method (that would require changing the Species class a lot).

+An easier way of getting something working in the short term would be to put the survival function right into the plant.
+However, even then getting the actual parameter values added is tricky.

+A longer term solution could see something like the Patch survival coming along as part of the environment.
+So, with that as a longer term aim, I've just got something fairly quick and dirty working now.

 ### More on PlantApprox